livewires/python-polygon-painter/02-turtle.md

 ```
 import turtle as t
 ```
-This means we don't have to type `Turtle` every time we want to use its function - we can just use `t` instead.
+This means we don't have to type `turtle.` in front of a function name every time we want to use one of the functions from the library - we can just use `t.` instead as you will see below.

 Now we can start using Turtle!